-The series of Art Talks at Summer Lodge Country House Hotel, Restaurant & Spa offers a fun and informal way to learn more about your favourite artists as well as make a few new discoveries.
+The series of Art Talks at Summer Lodge Country House Hotel and Restaurant offers a fun and informal way to learn more about your favourite artists as well as make a few new discoveries.
 Run by highly knowledgeable art historian Jennifer Spiers, the Art Talks take place on a monthly basis until the end of 2018 and cover everything from the best female Baroque painters to 20th-century icons like Claude Monet and Paul Cézanne.
 Here, Jennie explains what art fans can expect from the events.

 How did the idea for the Art Talks series at Summer Lodge come about?

 “I was looking for a new venue for my talks in the west of Dorset and came across Summer Lodge.
 On visiting the hotel, I instantly fell in love with the place and it has proved to be the perfect venue for my art history talks; the overall ambience of the hotel, the local interest and connection at Evershot with Thomas Hardy (I deliver a talk on Hardy and the Artists), and the warm and welcoming reception we receive from the staff.”